San Mateo Ixtatán: Etymology

+The derivation of "Ixtatán" is uncertain.
+In Chuj, Ixta = toy or doll; Ta'anh = lime, giving the translation of toy or doll of lime.

 History

 Colonial history

 In 1529, four years after the Spanish conquest of Huehuetenango, San Mateo Ixtatán (then known by the name of Ystapalapán) was given in encomienda to the conquistador Gonzalo de Ovalle, a companion of Pedro de Alvarado, together with Santa Eulalia and Jacaltenango.MINEDUC 2001, pp. 14–15.
 In 1549, the first reduction of San Mateo Ixtatán took place, overseen by Dominican missionaries.

 In the late 17th century, the Spanish missionary Fray Alonso De León reported that about eighty families in San Mateo Ixtatán did not pay tribute to the Spanish Crown or attend the Roman Catholic mass.
 He described the inhabitants as quarrelsome and complained that they had built a pagan shrine in the hills among the ruins of precolumbian temples, where they burnt incense and offerings and sacrificed turkeys.
 He reported that every March they built bonfires around wooden crosses about two leagues from the town and set them on fire.
 Fray Alonso de León informed the colonial authorities that the practices of the natives were such that they were Christian in name only.
 Eventually, Fray Alsonso De León was chased out of San Mateo Ixtatán by the locals.

 In 1684, a council led by Enrique Enriquez de Guzmán, the then governor of Guatemala, decided upon the reduction of San Mateo Ixtatán and nearby Santa Eulalia, both within the colonial administrative district of the Corregimiento of Huehuetenango.